 The Washington, D.C. area is filled with history, architecture and fun things to do.
 If you ever feel yourself getting bored, remember that in a city like DC, there’s always something new or old for you to discover.
 When life doesn’t give you enough time to take a full vacation, a staycation is a perfect alternative.
 They are perfect if you’re on a budget and can make coming up with things to do with your friends and family more enjoyable.
 We know how nice it is to get away for a little while, so we’ve come up with some tips and suggestions for a fun-filled Washington DC staycation.

 Things to Do In Washington, DC

 This is a wonderful neighborhood filled with history and fabulous architecture.
 Spend an afternoon strolling down King Street admiring the adorable row houses and thinking about all of the things that these streets have seen.
 If you need a break from walking, this area offers an enormous selection of shops, bars and restaurants.
-The Waterfront Market & Café is a quick-service café serving up hearty soups, creative salads and sandwiches along with a few surprises including sushi, flatbread, and weekend brunches.
 No matter where you choose to dine, you can’t go wrong in this quaint part of town.

 If you’re living in D.C., we can only imagine how it must feel when you see the Smithsonian on a list of things-to-do.
 It may sound like a tourist trap, but with Rock Creek National Park, the National Zoo, and 19 museums and galleries, we’re certain that there’s something for everyone to enjoy.